The term perched water table is being used more and more in gardening circles. What is it and how do you control it?

 If you only add small amounts of water with each watering you never create a wet zone, even above stones, so it is not a problem.

 If roots fill the pot and use the excess water quickly, it is also not a problem.
 Nor are plants that like a wet root zone.
-Plants with a small root system that stays above the perched water table, as in large containers, also don’t have a problem.
+Plants with a small root system that stays above the perched water table is also not a problem.
 Plants in small pots that dry out quickly grow just fine.

 A claim such as “adding stones to the bottom of a pot will rot your roots” is a myth or at least an exaggeration.
 I am not suggesting it is a good practice, but it does not always lead to rotten roots.